Joey Jordison: On tour

 Jordison performed with other bands, solely as a touring member.
 While preparing for the Download Festival in 2004, Metallica drummer Lars Ulrich was hospitalized for an unknown illness.
 Metallica's vocalist James Hetfield searched amongst other bands performing at the festival to find a replacement for Ulrich; Jordison, Flemming Larsen (Ulrich's drum technician) and Dave Lombardo of Slayer volunteered.
 Jordison performed on 8 of the 13 songs that made up the set and was called the band's "hero of the day".
 In late 2004, Jordison performed with Satyricon on their tour of the United States when drummer Frost was refused entry into the country.
 The tour was cut short after guitarists Steinar Gundersen and Arnt Gronbech—who were also only touring members—were charged with sexually assaulting a fan in Toronto.
 In 2006, Jordison joined Ministry for their "MasterBaTour 2006", which consisted of sixty dates across the United States and Canada.
 He also appeared in the music video for their single "Lies Lies Lies".
 Korn recruited Jordison in 2007 to join them on tour when drummer David Silveria went on hiatus from the band.
 He also appeared in the music video for their single "Evolution".
 While touring with Korn, Jordison became the first musician to perform on five occasions at the Download Festival in England.
-Jordison also began touring with Rob Zombie after Tommy Clufetos withdrew from the band.
-Although the position was initially only meant for a couple of months, Jordison stayed with the band for almost a year until the culmination of Zombie's Australian tour when he announced that he would be leaving to focus his time on the Murderdolls and Slipknot.
+Jordison also toured with Rob Zombie after Tommy Clufetos withdrew from the band in 2010.